Overcoming anxiety is a process that takes time, patience, and the courage to face your fears.

 The worst part is that it feels like it’s restricting the way you want to live your life.

 It’s a combination of frustration and anger coating their grimy film over an underlying terror.
 This all mixes into a concoction of shame, guilt, and self-loathing.
+Overcoming anxiety feels impossible when you’re gripped by these emotions.

 That’s exactly how I felt in the doorway of my sister’s Liberty Village closet condo.